Reform UK: Senedd

-On 15 May 2019 four Members originally elected or co-opted for UKIP (Caroline Jones, Mandy Jones, David Rowlands and Mark Reckless) joined the Brexit Party, with Reckless being appointed as leader of their group, which was known as Plaid Brexit in Welsh.
-In May 2020 Reckless said that Nigel Farage is "consulted over key decisions... but he doesn't micro-manage us here," and that in the 2021 Senedd election it would campaign to scrap the current system of devolution and replace it with a directly elected first minister accountable to Welsh MPs.
+On 15 May 2019, four Members originally elected or co-opted for UKIP (Caroline Jones, Mandy Jones, David Rowlands and Mark Reckless) joined the Brexit Party, with Reckless being appointed as leader of their group, which was known as Plaid Brexit in Welsh.
+In May 2020 Reckless said that Nigel Farage is "consulted over key decisions... but he doesn't micro-manage us here", and that in the 2021 Senedd election it would campaign to scrap the current system of devolution and replace it with a directly elected first minister accountable to Welsh MPs.
 This policy announcement triggered the departure from the party's group in the Senedd of Caroline Jones, Mandy Jones and David Rowlands.
 They formed a new members group, the Independent Alliance for Reform, which sought to reform rather than abolish the Senedd.
 The remaining Brexit Party Senedd group member, Mark Reckless, left to join the Abolish the Welsh Assembly Party.

 Reform UK contested the 2021 Senedd election on a platform of ending lockdowns, investing in the NHS, giving parents greater control over education, building the M4 relief road, and cutting local government, but did not win any seats, although they got a one percent vote share for regional and constituency lists.

+Dan Thomas with Reform UK Members of the Senedd.

-On 22 July 2025, Laura Anne Jones, a Welsh Conservative member of the Senedd for South Wales East, defected to the party, becoming their first representative in the Senedd as Reform UK.
-This decision comes while she is under investigation by the Senedd standards watchdog due to reports of bullying and false expenses claims.
+On 22 July 2025, Laura Anne Jones, then a Welsh Conservative member of the Senedd for South Wales East, defected to the party, becoming their first representative in the Senedd since the party was renamed to Reform UK.
+This decision came while she was under investigation by the Senedd standards watchdog due to reports of bullying and false expenses claims.

+On 20 January 2026, James Evans, then a Welsh Conservative member of the Senedd for Brecon and Randorshire, had the whip removed following Evans confirming to Darren Millar that he was in talks with Reform UK about a possible defection.
+Evans subsequently sat as an independent for 16 days before announcing his defection to Reform UK on 5 February 2026.

+On 7 May 2026, following the 2026 Senedd election, Reform UK became the second largest party in the Senedd after Plaid Cymru, winning 34 of the 96 seats up for election.
+Dan Thomas subsequently became the leader of the opposittion in Wales and formed the Thomas shadow cabinet.

+On 15 September 2026, Dan Thomas resigned as leader of Reform UK Wales after being arrested on suspicion of assault and controlling or coercive behavior.
+Thomas said that he had "done nothing wrong".
+Gwent Police confirmed that a 45-year-old man from Aberbargoed had been released on bail.
+That same day, Sarah Cooper-Lesadd, then a Reform UK Wales member of the Senedd for Pen-y-bont Bro Morgannwg, defected to Plaid Cymru.

+On 21 September 2026, Helen Jenner was unveiled as the successor to Dan Thomas following a leadership contest by Jason O'Connell.
+Jenner had previously served as Thomas' deputy leader.
+The next day, Laura Anne Jones was announced as Jenner's deputy leader.